What are Anchor Text Snippets

 - The PageRank of the page upon which the Web Quote appears upon

-Does that last one mean that its more likely that a Web Quote with a link pointed to a page is more likely to be a snippet for that page if it’s on the front page of the New York Times, than if it were on the the front page of my local paper’s website (The Fauquier Times)?
+Does that last one mean that it’s more likely that a Web Quote with a link pointed to a page is more likely to be a snippet for that page if it’s on the front page of the New York Times that if it were on the front page of my local paper’s website (The Fauquier Times)?
 Maybe.
-The patent does tell us that how relevant a Web Quote is to the search terms used be a stronger consideration than a quality value like PageRank.
+The patent does tell us that how relevant a Web Quote is to the search terms used by a stronger consideration than a quality value like PageRank.

 I will be keeping an eye out for the use of web quotes – anchor text plus text associated with that anchor text – as snippets in search results.
 If you see any being used by Google, please let me know. 🙂